Tuition

 Freshmen-Only Scholarships

 The below scholarships are only available to incoming freshmen.
-The scholarship applications deadline has been extended to February 10, 2023.
+The scholarship applications open on December 13, 2025 and close on February 13, 2026 unless otherwise noted.
 Please review each scholarship carefully.
 You may also be eligible for additional scholarships listed below; please read the criteria carefully.
-Scholarship award notifications begin on a rolling basis beginning on February 15, 2023.

 - Christine Olender STREAM Scholarship in Honor of Conrad